singe/katacoda-scenarios/monitor-mode/step2.md

 ## Enabling Monitor Mode with iw

-You can check what mode (called they `type`) your device is in with the command:
+You can check what mode (called the `type`) your device is in with the command:
 `iw dev wlan0 info`{{execute}}

 You should see a line saying: